 Example 1

-School Start Times Should Be Later
+Topic: School Start Times Should Be Later

 Many schools begin early in the morning, often before students are fully awake.
 We find this creates a quiet problem.
 Students arrive tired, not ready to focus, and that carries through the rest of the day.
 A later start time would give students more rest and improve how they perform in class.